Experimental Adaptive Bayesian Tomography

 \paragraph{Experiment.} A sketch of our experimental setup is shown in Fig. \ref{Setup}.
 We use a CW 850 nm VCSEL diode laser coupled to a single-mode fiber as a light source.
 The radiation is attenuated to the single-photon level by a set of neutral density filters F and additionally spatially filtered with small iris apertures.
 The input polarization state is defined by a Glan-Taylor prism GP with high extinction ratio (more than 6000:1), the prism transmits horizontally polarized light, which may be transformed to some arbitrary state with a custom quartz plate WP.

 The measurement scheme consists of zero order quarter-wave plate QWP and half-wave plate HWP.
 The plates are rotated by step-motor-driven stages, with minimal angular step of $0.1^\circ$.
 The zero position is controlled by a Hall sensor providing uncertainty of wave-plates zero of $0.2^\circ$.
 We clean up the polarization states in the output channels of a polarization beam-splitting cube (PBS) with two additional Glan-Taylor prisms to ensure high extinction ratio.
 Effectively that is equivalent to introducing some losses in the non-ideal PBS without altering the output polarization states.
 In each channel photons are coupled to multi-mode fibers and detected by single photon counting modules D1 and D2 (Perkin-Elmer).
-Electronic pulses from SPCM's are sent to home-made counters which may operate in two regimes - count for a fixed period of time or count until the specified number of counts is reached.
+Electronic pulses from SPCM's are sent to home-made counters which may operate in two regimes~-- count for a fixed period of time or count until the specified number of counts is reached.

 To show the advantage of adaptive state estimation over non-adaptive protocols we performed a direct comparison in the Bayesian framework.
-All non-adaptive protocols were shown to scale similarly in the limit of large $N$ in our simulations, so we chose randomly sampled measurements for comparison.
 In the adaptive estimation scheme we used two strategies: adaptation after every single measurement and block measurements and found no statistically significant differences.
 Fig. \ref{Infidelity_to_estimate} shows the dependence of mean infidelity $1-\hat{F}(\rho,\hat{\rho}) = \mathbb{E}_{p(\rho|\mathcal{D}_n)}\left[ 1-F(\rho,\hat{\rho}) \right]$ with current estimate $\hat{\rho}$ (for which we used the Bayesian posterior mean) on the number of measurements performed.

-It is important to note that we intentionally \emph{did not average} over many realizations at each step of the algorithm, data points in Fig. \ref{Infidelity_to_estimate} are average over several \emph{full runs} of the experiment.
+It is important to note that we intentionally \emph{did not average} over many realizations at each step of the algorithm, data points in Fig. \ref{Infidelity_to_estimate} are averaged over several \emph{full runs} of the experiment.
 The convergence rate behaves regularly from run to run.
-Fitting the data averaged over 6 realizations with power law of the form $1-\hat{F}\propto N^{a}$, we obtained $a=-0.700\pm0.005$ for non-adaptive protocol, and $a=-0.889\pm0.003$ for adaptive one.
+Fitting the data averaged over 6 realizations with power law of the form $1-\hat{F}\propto N^a$, we obtained $a=-0.700\pm0.005$ for random measurements, $a=-0.889\pm0.003$ for adaptive protocol, $a=-0.949\pm0.003$ for measurements in ``best'' MUBs, and $a=-0.680\pm0.003$ in ``worst'' MUBs.
+All non-adaptive protocols were shown to scale similarly in the limit of large $N$ in our simulations, except measurements in the eigenbasis of the state under estimation~\cite{Steinberg} (``best'' MUBs are a specific kind of them).
+So scaling for random and ``worst'' MUB protocols is typical for all static protocols.